 Pumpkins in the Sun watercolor painting

 I started a new art challenge today – and am actually blogging this painting the same day!
 Woohoo!
 It’s a start.
 This is a seven day challenge, with the theme being Halloween and/or Samhain (Celtic harvest festival).
-I have my reference photos picked out and cropped, with a smaller theme of pumpkins, and decided to start with half a dozen pumpkins in bright afternoon sunlight, laying on the brown ground.
+I have my reference photos picked out and cropped, with a smaller theme of pumpkins, and decided to start with a watercolor painting featuring half a dozen pumpkins in bright afternoon sunlight, laying on the brown ground.
 As an additional inspiration, I had my headphones on and was playing The Nightmare Before Christmas once I had the six squash sketched in place and began to apply the watercolor paint.

 I’ve mentioned before how sometimes it feels like the painting is just flowing out onto the paper or canvas, and this pumpkin painting certainly flowed out as I listened to the movie-musical.
 The weather has been rather dry here in Florida, so I didn’t need to wait long for the layers to dry, and I was done with the paint stage in about three hours – which is quite good considering I had to really layer the shadows.
 With watercolor, the trick is getting shadows dark enough, and often requires multiple layers.